 - Enhance the quality of a Google Slides presentation.
 This can be very important when trying to teach lots of students or, on the other side, trying to create a presentation that will impress your teacher.

 - Allow your courses to be more interactive and accessible to more students.
 Some students, for example, may be colorblind.
-A voice-over file can explain what a colored chart indicates so that even colorblind students can follow along with your remote lecture.
+A voice-over file can explain what a colored chart indicates so that even colorblind students can follow along with your remote lesson.

 Adding audio to Google Slides presentations is simply too valuable to pass up, whether you have a couple of online courses or are a full-time distance educator.
 Plus, adding voice-over files to Google Slides, PowerPoint, and similar software is not too difficult.